 - Heavy vaginal bleeding (using more than one sanitary pad per hour).

-- Fever, chills or a bad-smelling vaginal odor.
+- A bad-smelling vaginal odor.

 Copyright © American Academy of Family Physicians